-I wrote my first song when I was sixteen and have continued making music ever since…
+I wrote my first song when I was sixteen and continued making music ever since…

 From humble beginnings at Pearson College when I recorded my first songs (and some covers) onto a cassette using Mary Ellen MacDonald’s beat box (which had a click but recorded things pretty well) and Belinda Schmolke made a cover for me, I’ve made about tapes and 2 CDs with dozens of my songs on them.

-The last release (2002) is a CD called Clean and features 12 songs – it’s just voice and piano.
-A friend described my music as cabaret-folk.
-I kind of like that so I’ll use it for now.
+The last release (2002) was a CD called Clean and featured 12 songs – it’s just voice and piano.
+A friend described my music as cabaret-folk, which I kind of liked.

 The release before this one was a tape called Take-off and Landings (1999) featuring 10 songs.

-I’ve also done a lot of singing with gay and lesbian choirs, and my song “Big City” has been performed by London’s Pink Singers and recorded on their CD “Hand in Hand”.
-“Big City” has also been performed by the New Mexico Gay Men’s Chorus.
+I’ve also done a lot of singing with choirs, both gay and lesbian choirs and Sydney’s Honeybees Gospel Choir.
+My song “Big City” was performed by London’s Pink Singers and recorded on their CD “Hand in Hand”.
+“Big City” was also performed by the New Mexico Gay Men’s Chorus and the Vancouver Gay Men’s Chorus.

-You can hear some of these songs on my myspace music page: www.myspace.com/andyquanmusic
+You can hear some of these songs on my Soundcloud page:

 I have also started recording songs, originals and covers, on youtube – and in 2009 included a short solo that I had with the wonderful gospel acapella choir that I sang with for about 3 years, from 2008-2011, the Honeybees.